 PLEASE SEE THE RECIPE NOTES BEFORE YOU MAKE A START

-- To a mug, add the oil (or drippy nut butter), water, vanilla, ground flax, salt and sugar.
+- To a mug, add the oil, water, vanilla, ground flax, salt, and sugar.
 Stir them up, then add the flour and baking soda.
 Stir together until everything is combined.
 Don't over-mix it.
 Then add the chocolate chips and stir gently again.
 If you used nut butter instead of oil, you might find that it's a bit too stiff to stir.
 If so add a teaspoon or 2 of water to loosen it up slightly.

 - Smooth the top out a little then place the mug in a microwave and cook on high for 45 seconds.
 Leave to stand for 30 seconds to 1 minute before eating for optimum cookie texture.